Mystery Men & Women:

 Astron: 1941, Doc Savage # 5 (Street & Smith.)
 On a secret jungle isle, Astron the Crocodile Queen is custodian of Cleopatra's Flame of Eternal Youth.
 There, she awaits for her Queen's return and is discovered by patrol pilot Cassidy, "the man of the sky" with whom she falls in love.
 She uses her power over the crocodiles to aide him and the Allies against the Nazis when they discovered her secret isle.

 Atlas: Dec.
 1941, Choice Comics #1 (Great Publications).
-Jim Randall is an office clerk and your typical 90 lb weakling.
+Atlas aka Atlas the Mighty was given no specific origin or name beyond Atlas.
+He has incredible strength, speed, etc. Not to be confused with the I.W.
+Publishing character from Daring Adventures in 1964.
+That Atlas is Jim Randall, an office clerk and your typical 90 lb weakling.
 After a disastrous attempt at trying to stop his date's kid brother from getting beat up, he ends up getting pummelled himself.
 He's later visited by Atlas, the "Greek God of Strength" who feels sympathy for Randall and teaches him his "strange, secret exercises."
 Using the exercises Randall gains super strength and agility which he then uses to fight crime, as commanded by Atlas.

 Atoman: 1946, Atoman #1 (Spark Publications).
 Scientist Barry Dale worked with the Manhattan Project and after the war the Atomic Institute.
 When he is thrown from a tall building after refusing to work for some criminals who want to sell the secrets of atomic energy to the highest bidder, he somehow survives the fall.
 He theorizes that prolonged exposure to radioactive materials worked with the stress of the near-death experience have made him an atomic man, a human atom-bomb.
 Naturally, he puts on a costume to fight crime.
 In addition to the stardard super strength, flight, speed, and invulnerability, he also has "atomic vision," and can heat his body to the point that he can weld metal with his bare hands.